cbenard/jquery-bingsearch/README.md

 Example
 -------

-An example will be here hosted on github pages when I'm done.
+A live example is hosted on the [project page](http://cbenard.github.io/jquery-bingsearch/).
+You just need to provide your app key and a query.

 Pull Requests
 -------------